 Intention and pricing dictate customers’ behaviors the most.
 However, the technicality of the checkout process also plays a significant role here.

 And since these other two factors are hard to optimize, we can only count on the improvement of the checkout flow to change the conversion rate.

 One-step vs. multiple steps checkout

 Elasticpath did an A/B testing on this matter, and their results were astonishing.

 Multiple steps checkout

 We must also talk about another research by TLC in 2017 on this comparison.
-It showed that there are little differences between one step and multiple steps checkout across the board.
+It showed that there are few differences between one-step and multiple steps checkout across the board.